skrysmanski/devlog/content/articles/vagrant/vagrant-tutorial.md

 If you're just interested in the end result, skip ahead to [[#endresult]].

 == Notes Before We Start ==
-To be able to follow this tutorial, it's helpful if you have a //basic// understanding of the following:
+To be able to follow this tutorial, it's helpful if you have a *basic* understanding of the following:

 * How to interact with the **command line** of your operating system - since Vagrant is controlled from the command line.
 * What SSH is for.